ligolang/ligo/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

 const doSomething = ([p, s]: [unit, int]) => {
-  /* The callee should call `%doSomethingCont` with the value we want */ const op = Tezos.Next.Operation.transaction ...;
+  /* The callee should call `%doSomethingCont` with the value we want */ const op = Tezos.Operation.transaction ...;
   return [[], s]
 }